armanmishra1000/AirVik-Improved/docs/features/user-login-logout/PROBLEMS-LOG.md

 3. Set the name field before proceeding with the login process
 4. This ensures backward compatibility with existing users while maintaining model validation

+## Problem 3: LoginForm Import and TypeScript Errors

+Date: 2025-07-31
+Task: user-login-logout

+Problem: The LoginForm component was failing to import correctly in the login page with the error "Module has no default export".
+Additionally, after fixing the export syntax, multiple TypeScript errors appeared related to undefined variables and implicit 'any' types.

+Root Cause:
+1. Path alias configuration in tsconfig.json had '@/*' pointing to project root, not 'src', causing import path issues
+2. The LoginForm component was using a const arrow function with separate export default statement
+3. After changing to export default function syntax, the code structure became inconsistent with duplicated functions and misplaced code blocks
+4. TypeScript 'prev' parameters in state update functions lacked explicit type annotations

+Solution:
+1. Fixed import path in login page to use relative path '../../../components/auth/LoginForm'
+2. Changed LoginForm component to use 'export default function LoginForm()' syntax
+3. Restructured the component to ensure proper function order and remove duplicates
+4. Added explicit type annotations to all 'prev' parameters in state update functions
+5. Ensured proper import path for auth.types.ts

+Prevention:
+1. Use consistent export patterns across components (either named exports or default exports)
+2. Document path alias configuration in project README
+3. Add TypeScript strict mode to catch implicit 'any' types early
+4. Use ESLint with proper TypeScript rules to catch these issues during development

 Code fix applied:
 ```typescript
 // Fix: Ensure name field exists (handle legacy users without name)